Developer Guide

 Implementation

-command builds upon the original AB3 implementation of ‘delete’, with changes made
+The implementation of the checkout command builds upon the original AB3 implementation of ‘delete’, with changes made

 to delete the guest from the model by the guest details instead of index in list.
 The ‘checkout’ command first generate